cw2236/ZhiLog-Deploy/README.md

 4. **Retrieval:** Similar document chunks are retrieved based on user queries.
 5. **Generation:** Retrieved content is used to generate an answer using GPT-4o.

 ---

-## 📝 Documentation of Configuration Changes

-- Added `.env` file for managing API keys securely.
-- Configured `docker-compose.yml` to load environment variables from `.env`.
-- Used `ChromaDB` for efficient vector storage and retrieval.
-- Implemented `Streamlit` for an interactive user interface.

----